 Richard E. Grant was hired on the proviso that he lost weight.
 Ironically he had just been trying to gain some weight through working out because he thought was too skinny.
 He went on a diet of protein shakes to achieve his gaunt look in the film.

-In the scene where they set off for Penrith, in the shot where the Jaguar drives away after Marwood flips the shades down on his glasses, Bruce Robinson's rare Aston Martin DB4 convertible can be seen parked in the background.
+In the scene where they set off for Penrith, in the shot where the Jaguar drives away towards a railway bridge after Marwood flips the shades down on his glasses, Bruce Robinson's rare Aston Martin DB4 convertible can be seen parked in the background on the right hand side immediately before the bridge.
 This car also appears in the Bagleys' garage in How to Get Ahead in Advertising (1989)

 Originally written by Bruce Robinson as a novel.
 Its conclusion is quite different from the film's: after his soliloquy in the rain at the park, Withnail returns to the flat he shared with Marwood, loads the rifle he took from Monty's country home, pours some wine (also taken from Monty) down its barrel, then puts the muzzle to his lips and drinks.
 He then pulls the trigger on the gun, killing himself.